CJanecka/Projects_and_CTFs/iOS Digital Forensics/README.md

 ## Overview

 This project centered on leveraging the Autopsy tool (www.autopsy.com) to conduct a forensic analysis on an Apple iPhone image.
-The complete case report is provided as a PDF in this GitHub repository titled [Case Report National Gallery DC](https://github.com/CJanecka/Projects_and_CTFs/files/13734026/iOS_Forensics_Report_Collin_Janecka.pdf).
-This README file encapsulates the details of our involvement.
-Operating in the capacity of investigators under the guise of 'Digitech, Inc.' we were tasked to investigate a conspiracy aimed at stealing valuable collectible stamps from Washington, DC's National Gallery.
-A forensic image extracted from an iPhone was provided; from this image, evidence was gathered to support the criminal investigation.
+My complete case report is provided as a PDF in this GitHub repository titled [Case Report National Gallery DC](https://github.com/CJanecka/Projects_and_CTFs/files/13734026/iOS_Forensics_Report_Collin_Janecka.pdf).
+This README file encapsulates the details of my involvement.
+Operating, in the capacity of investigator, under the guise of 'Digitech, Inc.' I was tasked to investigate a conspiracy aimed at stealing valuable collectible stamps from Washington, DC's National Gallery.
+A forensic image extracted from an iPhone was provided; from this image, I analyzed and gathered evidence to support the criminal investigation.

+## Equipment and Tools

+I utilized the open-source forensic tool Autopsy, operating on a Kali Linux host, to examinine an image sourced from Tracy's iPhone.
+This analysis extracted pertinent details and specifications regarding Tracy's mobile device, along with the content of her messages and emails, complete with sender and recipient contacts.
+Furthermore, my examination uncovered latitude and longitude coordinates, indicative of the precise geographic locations to which Tracy's phone had communicated during the relevant timeframe.

+To verify Tracy's presence at the museum during the heist, I cross-referenced the coordinates using an online resource and tool, specifically [Google Maps](https://www.google.com/maps).
+This process allowed for the precise determination of Tracy's location, providing compelling evidence that she was indeed situated at the museum during the time of the incident.

 ## Executive Summary